-9 Gimbaled Units
+10 Gimbaled Units

-- 9.1 Gimbals, if provided, shall comply with the following: - a) The relationship of the vertical center of gravity and the gimbal pivot points shall be such that the cooking surface will remain substantially level under any likely conditions of loading and operation in service.
-If free swing of the appliance is limited, an acceptable means shall be provided to preclude sudden impact against stops. - b) The fuel system of gimbaled units shall allow the cooking appliance to swing freely within the limits of the gimbals without imposing undue strain on flexible fuel lines and used with the tanks. - c) Means shall be provided to prevent movement of the cooking appliance within the gimbals when the unit is not in use.
+- 10.1 Gimbals, if provided, shall comply with the following: - a) The relationship of the vertical center of gravity and the gimbal pivot points shall be such that the cooking surface will remain substantially level under any likely conditions of loading and operation in service.
+If free swing of the appliance is limited, an acceptable means shall be provided to preclude sudden impact against stops. - b) Means shall be provided to preclude movement of the appliance within the gimbals when the unit is not in use.
 A lock pin or similar means is acceptable for this purpose.

-10 Electrical Components
+11 Electrical Components

-- 10.1 Electric wiring and accessories which are integral parts of a cooking appliance shall comply with the requirements in the Standard for Commercial Electric Cooking Appliances, UL 197. - 10.2 If electrical connections are made to gimbaled cooking appliances, these connections shall be made in such a manner as to prevent shorting, chafing, or breaking of electrical conductors.
-These electrical connections shall not interfere with the movement of the appliance within the gimbals.
+11.1 Electric wiring and accessories which are integral parts of a cooking appliance shall comply with the requirements in the Standard for Commercial Electric Cooking Appliances, UL 197.

+11.2 Electrical connections to gimbaled appliances (if provided) shall be made in such a manner as to reduce the risk of shorting, chafing, or breaking of electrical conductors.
+The electrical connections shall not interfere with the movement of the appliance within the gimbals.